 We’re going to show you how to walk through the Settings section of your Windows 10 to show off your favorite photos.
 Your personalized computer is just a few clicks away.

-Step 1: Navigating to the ‘Personalization’ settings window
+Step 1: Navigating to the personalization settings window

-Step 2a: Changing the background image
+Step 2: Changing the background image

-Step 2b: Changing the login screen image
+Step 3: Changing the login screen image

-Here, you can also choose which apps display details on the lock screen, as well as the apps that show quick status.
+Here, you can also choose which apps display details on the lock screen, as well as the apps that show quick statuses.
 For each, just click on the icon and select an app from the resulting list.
 Not all apps can show detailed information, so there are likely more quick status options.
-As you add more apps to Windows 10, you’ll be presented with more options, allowing you to choose what information you want to be displayed on your lock screen.
+As you add more apps to Windows 10, you’ll be presented with more options, allowing you to choose the information you want to be displayed on your lock screen.